 To make the dressing, you will whisk together:

-- White wine vinegar: Or substitute red wine vinegar or apple cider vinegar.
-(Lemon juice could also work, although I have not tested this version.)
+- White wine vinegar: Or you can substitute red wine vinegar or apple cider vinegar.
+(Fresh lemon juice could also work, although I have not tested this version.)

-- Olive oil: This is optional and you can omit for an oil-free version if desired.
+- Olive oil: This is optional and you can omit it for an oil-free version if desired.

-- Dried oregano: Or also include fresh herbs like dill, parsley, basil, etc.
+- Dried oregano: Be sure your pantry spices are fresh (not expired) for best flavor.
+You can also include fresh herbs like dill, parsley, basil, etc.

 - Salt: Use as much or as little to your taste, especially if you are watching your sodium intake.
 But this helps to enhance the flavors.

-- Spice it up: For a spicier version, simply add about 1/4 teaspoon cayenne pepper (more or less) or crushed red pepper flakes to taste.
+Make it spicy: For a spicier version, simply add a quarter teaspoon cayenne pepper (more or less) or crushed red pepper flakes to taste.

-- Sweeten it: Many classic cucumber salads will often include sugar to help sweeten and balance the flavors.
-So you can also stir in a touch of sugar or agave to the dressing if desired.
+Add sweetness: Many classic cucumber salads often include sugar to sweeten and balance the flavors.
+So you can also stir in a touch of your preferred sugar or agave to the dressing if desired.

-Again, be sure to find ripe, flavorful produce for this recipe because it can make all the difference.
-I would love to hear any variations you try!
+Tip: Be sure to find ripe, flavorful produce for this recipe because it can make all the difference!

 - 2 large English cucumbers (or seedless garden cucumbers)